emhoracek/smooch/README.md

 # smooch

 I'm making a set of tools for viewing, converting, and creating KiSS dolls.
-KiSS stands for Kisaeke (Japanese for "dress up") Set System.
+KiSS stands for Kisekae (Japanese for "dress up") Set System.
 KiSS dolls have been around for a long time, but there's only one modern viewer (and it has some drawbacks) and no way to play with these dolls online.
 Many very talented artists spent countless hours making these fun digital toys.
 Some are